European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 If you are driving a UK-registered and insured vehicle, all UK motor insurance providers will continue to provide third party motor insurance cover for travel to EU or EEA countries.
 You will not need to purchase additional third party motor insurance policy cover if driving in these countries with a UK-registered vehicle.

-From 29 March 2019, if there is no deal with the EU, the UK will not be part of the Green Card-free circulation area.
+After 12 April 2019, if there is no deal with the EU, the UK will not be part of the Green Card-free circulation area.
 Drivers of UK registered vehicles will need to carry a Green Card when driving in the EU, EEA and all other countries that recognise Green Cards.
 If you are driving a vehicle that is registered and insured in your host country, you will not be affected.
 You can find more information on vehicle insurance.

 Owning or renting property in the EU